 You don’t have to be a caregiver for long to realize that it is one of the toughest jobs in the world.
 It can leave you mentally, physically and emotionally drained and at times, more than a little overwhelmed.
-However, even when you are providing care for a senior loved one, you also need to set aside the time to take care of yourself.
+However, even when you are providing your loved one home care, Clearwater family caregivers also need to set aside the time to take care of themselves.
 Below are some suggestions for self-care that are incredibly important for your own long-term health.

 Talk It Out